Celebration, Come on!

 What You are Buying

 Sherwin-Williams offers factory-mixed paints along colors mixed in stores.
 Behr color paints are mixed at the store.
-And, Benjamin Moore sells both factory-mixed paint and color mixes done in-store.
+And, Benjamin Moore sells both factory-mixed paint and color mixes were done in-store.
 Remember that custom mixes are not returnable if you have unused paint left over.

 Doing It Yourself